+The addfru(8) command enables the user to make the settings that are required for FRU addition and related to selecting, confirming, and mounting FRUs, interactively using menus.

+The following FRUs can be added by the addfru(8) command:

+- CPU/Memory Board unit (CMU)

+- I/O unit (IOU)

+- Fan unit (FANU)

+- Power supply unit (PSU)

-NAME adduser - create an XSCF user account SYNOPSIS adduser [-u UID] user adduser -h DESCRIPTION adduser(8) creates a new local XSCF user account.
+$\begin{tabular}{ll} delete fru (8), replace fru (8), setup fru (8), show fru (8), show hard conf (8), \\ testsb (8), unlock maintenance (8) \\ \end{tabular}$ adduser - create an XSCF user account adduser [-u UID] user adduser -h adduser(8) creates a new local XSCF user account.
 This account is used to configure, operate, manage and administrate the XSCF firmware.
 Initially, this account has no password.
-It cannot be used for login until either the password is se (using password(8)) or Secure Shell (SSH) public key authentication is set for the user.
+It cannot be used for login until either the password is set (using password(8)) or Secure Shell (SSH) public key authentication is set for the user.
 The new account will be locked but not disabled.
 The system can support up to 100 local users with an average length of 10 characters for the user operand.

-When invoked without the $-u$ option, adduser automatically assigns a UID for the user account.
-When invoked with the $-u$ option adduser assigns the given UID to the user account.
+When invoked without the -u option, adduser automatically assigns a UID for the user account.
+When invoked with the -u option adduser assigns the given UID to the user account.
 Automatic UIDs are assigned starting from 100.

 If the Service Processor is configured to use Lightweight Directory Access Protocol (LDAP) for user account data, the user name and UID (if specified) must not already be in use, either locally or in LDAP.

 When a user is created, adduser(8) command stores the current password policy values in a file for the user.
 For more information on setting password policy see, setpasswordpolicy(8).

+-u UID

-Privileges You must have useradm privileges to run this command.
-Refer to setprivileges(8) for more information.
-OPTIONS The following options are supported. -h Displays usage statement.
-When used with other options or operands, an error occurs. -u UID Creates a new user with the given user identifier (UID).
+Creates a new user with the given user identifier (UID).
 Specifying a UID is optional.
 If specified, the UID must be greater than or equal to 100; and 65534 and 65535 are reserved.
 If not specified, a UID is automatically assigned.

-OPERANDS The following operands are supported: user Specifies a valid user name to be added.
+Specifies a valid user name to be added.
 The maximum length of the user name is 32 characters.
-New local XSCP user account can be combination of alpha-numeric, "-", or "".
+New local XSCF user account can be combination of alpha-numeric, "-", or "".
 Any combination of upper and lower case letters can be used.
-The first character must be an alphabetical character ("jsmith", "j_smith", "j_smith- 0123", or "J_Smith-0123" for example).
+The first character must be an alphabetical character ("jsmith", "j_smith", "j_smith-0123", or "J Smith-0123" for example).

-adduser(8)

-EXAMPLES EXAMPLE 1 Creating a New User

-XSCF> adduser -u 359 jsmith

-EXIT STATUS The following exit values are returned:
+EXAMPLES | EXAMPLE 1 Creating a New User XSCF> adduser -u 359 jsmith EXIT STATUS The following exit values are returned: Successful completion.
+0 >0 An error occurred.
+SEE ALSO deleteuser(8), disableuser(8), enableuser(8), password(8), setldap(8), setpasswordpolicy (8), showldap (8), showpasswordpolicy (8), showuser (8)

-0 Successful completion.

->0 An error occurred.

-SEE ALSO deleteuser (8), disableuser (8), enableuser (8), password (8), setIdap (8), setpasswordpolicy (8), showIdap (8), showpasswordpolicy (8), showuser (8)